-When you implement a tag to display versions of your service, a deployment marker displays at the time the deployment occurred.
+When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred.
 In the example below, a deploy of the

 inventory service occurred at around 2:20 pm.
 Hover over the marker in the larger charts to view details.
 These markers allow you to quickly correlate deployment with a possible regression.

 If you’re using the sample app, it’s already instrumented using the

 service.version attribute.
 You can skip to the Register Your Deployment Marker.

 tag in OpenTracing) with values to your services that can be used to report version information.